WHAT MOTIVATES US.

 -

 We live humbly by standing with all people, especially the vulnerable, as image-bearers whose rights inform our conduct.
-We believe attention, listening and learning are humility’s hallmarks.
+We believe attention, listening and learning are the hallmarks of humility.